 - Next, heat the egg whites and granulated sugar over a double boiler until the sugar has dissolved or until the temperature is about 120 degrees F.

 - Transfer the egg white mixture to a large bowl or a bowl of a stand mixer fitted with a whisk attachment.
-Whisk until the meringue reaches soft peaks.
-At this point, you can add the vanilla paste.
+Whisk on medium speed until the meringue reaches soft peaks.
+At this point, you can add the vanilla.

 - Continue whisking the meringue until stiff peaks form.
 A good way to test if it is ready is by turning the bowl upside down.
 If the meringue does not fall or move at all, then it is ready.